Lecanyu/Notes/machine_learning/test/index.md

 ## Probabilistic Graph Model (PGM)
 Generally speaking, PGM consists of two main categories: Beyesian network and Markov network.
-Both contain a lot of models. {% sidenote 2, "I introduce some of them first.
+Both contain a lot of models.
+{% sidenote 2, "I introduce some of them first.
 If I have time, more content and models will be added in the future. "%}
+[Here](https://blog.statsbot.co/probabilistic-graphical-models-tutorial-and-solutions-e4f1d72af189) is an intuitive introduction.

+There is a simple outline:

++ Probabilistic Graph Model
+    + Bayesian Network:
+        1. Ordinary Bayesian Network
+        2. Dynamic Bayesian Network
+            Hidden Markov Model
+            Kalman Fitering
+    + Markov Network:
+        1. Markov Random Field
+        2. Conditional Random Field

-### Bayesian Network
+### Bayesian Network (directed acyclic graph a.k.a.
+DAG )

 **Naive bayesian model**